 The Ring Road will take you to the most famous of all of Iceland's attractions, but most visitors seek to escape the crowds on their travels as well.
 Many secret locations will allow you to break free of that tourist feeling and get back to nature.
-You will receive an individual itinerary after you book, full of hidden gems and old favourites so that your holiday will be second to none.
+You will receive an individual itinerary after you book, full of hidden gems and old favorites so that your holiday will be second to none.
 This will allow your adventure to cover both Iceland's best-kept secrets as well as the more well-known attractions.

 The summer days in Iceland are long, so make the most of them by starting early and finishing late.
 You won't ever need to reach a destination 'before it gets dark' since between May and August is midnight sun season, when it doesn't get dark.